Brent heads towards $125 on U.S. stocks draw, weaker dollar

 SAUDI SUPPLY

-Saudi Arabia sought to soothe fears about high oil prices, saying on Tuesday world supplies were well in excess of demand and crude at $125 (78.72 pounds) (78.74 pounds) a barrel was not justified, given the anaemic state of the world economy.
+Saudi Arabia sought to soothe fears about high oil prices, saying on Tuesday that world supplies were well in excess of demand and that crude at $125 (78.66 pounds) a barrel was not justified given the anaemic state of the world economy.

 Saudi Oil Minister Ali al-Naimi said the kingdom had met all its customers' requests for oil and stood ready to raise output to full capacity of 12.5 million barrels per day (bpd), if needed.